corda/corda/docs/source/key-concepts-identity.rst

 controls applied at the record level to ensure only those who require access to an identity can retrieve its certificate.

+..
+TODO: Revisit once design & use cases of private maps is further fleshed out